netx-as/docs/docs/ddos/ddos-guard.md

 #### log-level

 Logging level severity option.
-There is a option to chose between `info` and `debug` log severity.
+You can choose between `info` and `debug` log severity.

 ##### Syntax